 I think Mr West can sing, using this particular tool.
 Saying he can’t sing because he needs some tools to optimize his sound is like saying Jimi Hendrix couldn’t play guitar because he couldn’t have played Purple Haze on a nylon-string acoustic.

 Also, I think John Caramanica is wrong about ornamentation.
 Stripping away ornamentation is brave, and generous.
 You can fill in all the little curlicues in your head anyway.
 Actually, it’s fun to do that.
 Keeping the music spacious and empty invites audience participation.
 Kanye goes a step further in inviting you to participate.
-He gives away mp3s of the instrumentals for “Love Lockdown” conveniently separated by track for your remixing pleasure.
+He gives away the stems for “Love Lockdown” for your remixing pleasure.